akeneo/pim-helpcenter/content/updates/2020-04/6-rules-engine-new-actions-and-improvements.md

 # Rules engine new actions and improvements
-To extend the rules engine capabilities, we added two new actions, the possibility to name your rules and we also improved the rules format for associations.
+Discover the latest enhancements on the rules engine: we added two new actions and the possibility to name your rules.
+We also improved the rules format for associations.

 ## Calculate attribute values
 ::: meta-data type="New" features="Rules engine, Productivity, Automation" available="early April" link-to-doc="../articles/get-started-with-the-rules-engine.html#calculate"